luxonis/depthai-docs-website/source/pages/faq.rst

 How Do I Display Multiple Streams?
 ##################################

 To specify which streams you would like displayed, use the :code:`-s` option.
-For example for the raw disparity map (:code:`disparity`), and for depth results (:code:`depth`), use the following command:
+For example for the raw disparity map (:code:`disparity`), and for depth results (:code:`depthRaw`), use the following command:

 .. code-block:: bash

-  python3 depthai_demo.py -s disparity depth
+  python3 depthai_demo.py -gt cv -s disparity depthRaw

 The available streams are: